 - Spicy Chili Peppers.
 I’m using serrano and bird’s eye, though use your favorites for your own heat and flavor preference.

 - FOR GARNISH.
-Red pepper flakes, extra chili crisp, fresh chopped herbs, chopped roasted peanuts, chopped green onion
+Red pepper flakes, extra chili crisp, fresh chopped herbs, chopped roasted peanuts, chopped green onion, sesame seeds.

 How to Make Spicy Noodles - the Recipe Method